 A number of new classes have been added to make it easier to create high-performance native apps that utilize web content.
 See WebKit Framework Reference.

 UIApplicationmethods and properties for registering notifications.
 Use the new API instead.

 UIViewControllermethods and properties for interface orientation.
-Traits and size classes replace them, as described in Unified Storyboards for Universal Apps.
+Traits and size classes replace them, as described in Traits Describe the Size Class and Scale of an Interface.
 There are other smaller changes to UIKit API to support size classes; often older interfaces that used specific device idioms have been replaced.

 Methods and properties in GameKit that use player identifier strings.

 For a complete list of specific API deprecations, see iOS 8.0 API Diffs.